apeduru/stwr/README.md

 # stwr
-Inspired by [cowsay](https://wikipedia.org/wiki/Cowsay) and the forthcoming trilogy, stwr is a fun CLI generating ASCII pictures of Star Wars charcters and a *famous* quote.
+Inspired by [cowsay](https://wikipedia.org/wiki/Cowsay) and the forthcoming trilogy, stwr is a fun CLI generating ASCII pictures of Star Wars characters and a *famous* quote.

 ![screenshot](stwr.png)